 It's important to be aware that the 10,000 Steps website only syncs daily steps total with Google's own cloud based "Fitness Storage" using their recommended approach.
 10,000 Steps has no connection to, or control over how you collect steps with the Google Fit app or how Google calculates and shares its step totals.

-Because there are multiple ways to get steps recorded in to Google Fit, that have varying degrees of accuracy.
-10,000 Steps has very limited ability to troubleshoot any such issues.
-Please take this into consideration when when choosing your options.
+There are multiple ways steps can be imported into Google Fit, with varying degrees of accuracy compared to the device.
+10,000 Steps has limited ability to troubleshoot any such issues.
+Please take this into consideration when when testing your step tracking options.

-- Reccomended: Using your phone's internal pedometer sensors to record directly into Google Fit or using a WearOS based smartwatch that syncs directly with Google Fit are the more direct options.
+- Using your phone's internal pedometer sensors to record directly into your Google Fit account.

 2. Navigate to the Tracker Connections section.

 To avoid confusion, we recommend only connecting one tracker at a given time.

 Choose your Google account and/or enter your login details.

 5. Allow 10,000 Steps to access your Google Account.

 Check the tick box next to "use Google Fit to see and store your physical activity data" and click to Continue.

 6. Your Google Fit account will now be connected.